message-manager-discord/bot/README.md

 This bot is currently in development. **BE WARNED**

-After i finish developing and bug testing, i'll make a release.
+After i finish developing and bug testing, I'll make a release.
 But feel free to use it now and please tell me about any bugs/issues by opening an issue!

 ## General Info